kayceesrk/kayceesrk.github.io/_posts/2015-09-22-bytecode-allocation-profiler.md

 in `queens.ml` line 61.
 For the curious, the other 39.09% was spent in `List.map` function.

+# Dealing with early termination

+The profiler normally writes out the profile at the end of the standard program termination, when the interpreter has run to completion.
+However, programs may terminate early by explicitly invoking `exit`.
+In such cases, the runtime does not get a chance to output the profile.
+Hence, a function `output_profile: unit -> unit` is provided to explicitly request the profile to be written out to the filename provided in `CAML_PROFILE_ALLOC`.
+The following example illustrates the use case in a program that uses the `Async` library:

+{% highlight ocaml %}
+(* foo.ml *)
+open Core.Std
+open Async.Std

+let main () =
+  printf "Hello!\n";
+  (* Without this call, profile isn't written out *) output_profile ();
+  return ()

+let () =
+  Command.async_basic
+    ~summary:"foo"
+    Command.Spec.(empty)
+    main
+  |> Command.run
+{% endhighlight %}

+The program is compiled and run as follows:

+{% highlight bash %}
+$ ocamlbuild -use-ocamlfind foo.byte -package core -package async -tag thread -tag debug Finished, 3 targets (0 cached) in 00:00:00.
+$ CAML_PROFILE_ALLOC=foo.preprof ./foo.byte
+Hello!
+$ ls foo.preprof
+foo.preprof
+{% endhighlight %}

+Thanks to [trevorsummerssmith](https://github.com/trevorsummerssmith) for the motivation and the example.

 # Conclusion

 The allocation profiler has been quite useful for optimizing small programs.
 It